|

 - BLAKE:

-Old English surname derived from a byname for a person having unusually dark or light hair or
+Old English byname for a person having unusually dark or light hair or

 skin.
 It comes from two

-Old English words: 1) blæc "black," and, 2) blāc "white."
+Old English words: 1) bl�c "black," and, 2) blāc "white."

-It therefore can mean either "black" or "white."
+It can therefore mean either "black" or "white."

 - BLYTHE: Old English surname, derived from the word blīðe, meaning "cheerful,